 Here is a glimpse at those of us that have come together to form The Community Film Project.
 We are passionate professionals with a common dream – let’s make a movie.

-Justin Lether (Producer): It was during Jr. High that Justin first started producing fun videos for family and friends.
-During High School he started producing media for school announcements and assemblies.
-He attended Weber State University in Ogden, Utah on a leadership scholarship and was very active in student government.
-While at Weber State, Justin worked for the Communications Arts and Technologies Department producing entertainment, sports, and educational media.
-He earned a Bachelors of Arts in Communication/Electronic Media.
-He went on to earn a Master of Education degree in Curriculum and Instruction where he developed a model for organizations to evaluate whether the media they create meets the desired outcomes of the organization.
+Justin Lether (Producer): During High School he started producing media for school announcements and assemblies.
+He attended college on a leadership scholarship, while there he produced entertainment, sports, and educational media.
+He earned a Bachelors of Arts in Communication/Electronic Media and went on to earn a Master of Education degree in Curriculum and Instruction where he developed a model for organizations to evaluate whether the media they create meets the desired outcomes of the organization.

-Professionally, Justin has owned his own property management company for 15 years.
-He taught LDS seminary for 10 years in Davis County and in 2010 was asked help produce media to support high school Seminary and college Institute courses.
+Professionally, Justin has owned a number of management companies.
+He taught LDS seminary for ten years, in 2010 was asked help produce media to support high school seminary and college institute courses.